How to register for courses

 Students who receive a mark of 3 or higher in a Language A other than (or in addition to) English will be awarded a bilingual diploma by the IB.

 Select one Language B or one Language AB INITIO

-If you have had instruction in English or French as a second language previously, you can continue to study these languages at Pearson.
+If you have had instruction in English, French or Spanish as a second language previously, you can continue to study these languages at Pearson.
 The Language B courses investigate literature, media and culture through a variety of different methods to develop linguistic fluency.

 LANGUAGE AB INITIO

-For everyone who has had little exposure to or wants to learn a new language, we offer Spanish and French at a beginner level.
+For everyone who has had little exposure to or wants to learn a new language, we offer Spanish, French, and Mandarin at a beginner level.
 All students complete language assessments upon arrival in order to determine the most appropriate language course placements.

 IMPORTANT NOTE REGARDING LANGUAGE STUDY

 If you have proficiency in an Indigenous language of Canada, you have the option of studying this language through school supported self-taught, if offered by the IB.
 In recognizing that English and French are the two official languages of Canada, we expect Canadian students to be fluent in both languages or to be working towards greater proficiency in these languages.
 If you are a Canadian who wishes to be exempt from studying French or English, you must demonstrate fluency on a placement test or be Indigenous.

 Economics, Global Politics, History or Philosophy

 Economics at Pearson tries to address the question: “How do we achieve wellbeing with limited resources and challenged ecosystems in a constantly changing world?”
 The IB course is framed within the mainstream approach focusing on a globalized market-based system with government interventions.
 Using economic models, some quantitative methods and analytical tools, you will analyze economic phenomena and critically evaluate economic policies.
 You are asked to approach economic issues by applying theory from diverse viewpoints.
 Classes are based on empirical evidence and facts of world current and past events.